Palmier

+Etymology

+Palmiers is derived from the French word for "palm tree", from which the pastry derives its shape.

 Preparation

-Palmiers are made from puff pastry, a laminated dough similar to the dough used for croissant, but without yeast.
+Palmiers are made from puff pastry, a laminated dough similar to the dough used for croissants, but without yeast.
 The puff pastry is rolled out, coated with sugar, and then the two sides are rolled up together so that they meet in the middle, making a roll that is then cut into about 1/4 in slices and baked.
 Usually it is rolled in sugar before baking.

 Varieties

-Known as palmeras in Spain, in the Puerto Rican version, they are topped with honey.
-In Mexico and other Latin American countries they are known as orejas (ears).
-In Argentina, they are known as palmeritas, derivative from the Spanish denomination.
-In China, they are known as butterfly pastries.
+The pastries are known as palmeras ("palm trees") in Spain, and they can be topped with coconut or chocolate; they are also available for purchase in a larger version.
+In the Puerto Rican version, they are topped with honey.
+In Mexico and other Latin American countries they are known as orejas ("ears") or orejitas ("Little ears").
+In Colombia they are known as mariposas ("butterflies").
+In Argentina and Chile, they are known as palmeritas, derivative from the Spanish denomination.

+In the United States, desserts similar to palmiers known as pastry hearts are popular in Buffalo, New York.

 In Greece they are usually known as little glasses (γυαλάκια).
-In Germany they're called pig's ears (Schweineohren); in Italy Prussiane (derisively after the ostensibly large ears of Prussian invaders); in Switzerland Prussiens or cœur de France.
+In Germany they are Schweineohren ("pig's ears"); in Italy Prussiane (derisively after the ostensibly large ears of Prussian invaders) or, more often, ventagli / ventagliette "fan" / "little fans"; in Switzerland Prussiens or cœur de France.
 In Catalonia and Valencia they are called ulleres (eyeglasses) or palmeras.
+In England, they are called little hearts or sweet hearts, and in Scotland pig's ears or pig's lugs.

-In Spain they are called palmeras (palm trees), and they can be topped with coconut or chocolate.
-In England, they are called little hearts and sweet hearts.
-In Scotland "pigs ears" or "pigs lugs".
-In Pakistan they are called French Hearts.
-In Japan since 1965, they are called Genji Pie.
-In India they are known as elephant ears or french hearts.
+In Japan, they are called Genji Pie.
+In India they are known as elephant ears, French hearts, or Projapoti (butterfly) biscuits.
+In China, they are known as butterfly pastries.
+In Pakistan they are called French hearts.
+In Ukraine they are known as вушка ("little ears") and in Russia - ушки ("little ears" also).

 An arlette is a cinnamon-flavoured palmier biscuit.